Porto Velho, Rondônia, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Be sure to pick the necessary kind.
-The majority of adapters currently being sold are simply plug changers and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C and N. Ensure that you get the correct type.
+The majority of adapters on sale are just plugs and expect your devices to change the voltage themselves.
 If your devices can't do that they could get fried.
-This one should be appropriate for most areas.
+This one works in most areas.

 May